VEB Plasticart: Product lines

+Unusually, during a short period of 4 months in 1971, their Il-62 model was sold with KLM livery, to celebrate their short-lived partnership with Aeroflot for flights to Moscow.
+While the real life aircraft only carried the KLM logo and personnel in KLM uniforms, the model carried a full KLM livery.
+Due to its short production life, it is one of the rarer Plasticart-produced models.

 Later models, such as the 1/72 scale Junkers G23/24 tri-motor corrugated aluminium airliner were detailed and well moulded.
 Western fighter jets also made an appearance with the introduction of the delta-wing Saab Draken in 1/100 to complement the MiG-21.
-Along with the aircraft and helicopter kits, VEB Plasticart also produced a model of the first manned spaceship Vostok 3KA (1/25) and the Soviet Energia rocket with Buran (1/288).
+Along with the aircraft and helicopter kits, VEB Plasticart also produced a model of the first crewed spaceship Vostok 3KA (1/25) and the Soviet Energia rocket with Buran (1/288).
 The Vostok kit is almost the same size as Revell's Vostok, and the box artwork is also very similar, but the two are completely different.
 Revell's Vostok is actually 1/24 scale and it was initially released in the late 1960s.